Last updated on November 15, 2020

 Cycling to the Vigil prayers for Mother

-As I cycled from Santa Maria in Aracoeli, past the Colosseum, and through some of the narrow side streets, the Basilica’s astonishing beauty overwhelmed me.
-While my travels through the eternal city had me bathing in the Church’s history, constantly feeling the tangible hand of our Lord through time, my heart stopped at the sight of this Basilica, because its link is so strong with St. Peter’s where I felt Our Mother Mary take me home from my arrival in Rome.
+As I cycled from Santa Maria in Aracoeli, past the Colosseum, and through some of the narrow side streets, the Basilica’s beauty overwhelmed me.
+While my travels through the eternal city had me bathing in the Church’s history, constantly feeling the tangible hand of our Lord through time, my heart stopped at the sight of this Basilica, because its link to the Apostles and with St. Peter’s Basilica where I felt Our Mother Mary take me home from my arrival in Rome.

 I felt more joy when I noticed, not too far away, the blue and white saris of the Missionaries of Charity moving toward the entrance.
 I would be gathering with them for a stunning, tear-filled prayer vigil, complete with adoration, rosary, and hymns, dedicated to Mother Teresa who heard Jesus asking her in 1946, “Come be my light.”
-Responding to Jesus’ thirst for souls she touched him, held him, and cared for him in the “distressing disguise” of the poorest of the poor in Calcutta’s streets.
+Responding to Jesus’ thirst for souls she touched him, held him, and cared for him in the “distressing disguise” of the poorest of the poor, first in Calcutta’s streets, then throughout the world.

-Inside the Basilica covered me with its splendour, majesty, and tangible presence of Christ’s guiding hand from the Apostolic beginnings of the Church.
-I clutched a letter Mother Teresa wrote to me in 1981.
-My eyes were flowing tears as I watched the beautiful image of her carried high in procession to launch the Vigil.
+Inside, the Basilica covered me with its splendour, majesty, and tangible presence of Christ’s guiding hand from the Apostolic beginnings of the Church.
+I clutched a letter Mother Teresa wrote to me in 1980.
+Tears flowed as I watched the beautiful image of her carried high in procession to launch the Vigil.

 Her words were sprinkled throughout the service and read by her sisters: